luanpanno/linux-development-setup/README.md

 ## How to run the setup

-Open the terminal, go to the directory you want to download the setup, and then run this line
+1. Open the terminal, go to the directory you want to download the setup, and then run the following line

         wget https://github.com/luanpanno/linux-development-setup/archive/master.zip -O linux-development-setup.zip

-It will come zipped, so you must unzip the file, then go to its directory and run
+2. Unzip the file by running following command

+        unzip linux-development-setup.zip

+3. Add permissions to allow the setup file to be executed

         chmod +x setup.sh

-Then, execute the setup running the following line
+4. Then, execute the setup by running the following line

         ./setup.sh

-It also includes my settings and keyboard shortcuts from VSCode and my Git Config file!
+This repository also contain some of my settings (like themes)!

-## Aditional commands
+## Additional commands

 1. To install docker and docker-compose:

-   `./install-docker.sh`
+        chmod +x install-docker.sh && ./install-docker.sh

 2. To install the same theme I use:

-   `./install-theme.sh`
+        chmod +x install-themes.sh && ./install-themes.sh